yszhang95/D0/FlowCorr/README.md

 Before compiling, make sure dir, include, src, bin, lib, exist
 # Executables
-Exes are in the dir bin, `corr2D_trg_pd0_mult` give the 2D correlation functions of prompt d0, input parameters are the list of the ROOT files, dataset, effciency file, output dir
+Exes are in the dir bin, `corr2D_trg_pd0_mult` give the 2D correlation functions of prompt d0, input parameters are the list of the ROOT files, dataset, effciency file, output dir, pTMin, pTMax, yMin, yMax

 `corr2D_trg_ref_mult` give the 2D correlation functions  of ref particles, input parameters are the list of the ROOT files, dataset, output dir